Your Mesa aerospace books pass an audit, but QuickBooks can't prove the job cost

 Exactly what you get

 A compliance layer on top of your existing accounting system: cost-pool segregation, defensible indirect rates, contract-tied time-charging, and DCAA-style reporting captured continuously instead of rebuilt monthly.
 You keep QuickBooks or your ERP GL for standard accounting and gain an audit-ready trail.
-It connects to ERP software development for job costing, HR (Human Resources) software development for compliant labor data, and business intelligence dashboards for contract profitability.
+It connects to ERP software development for job costing, HR (Human Resources) software development for compliant labor data, and business intelligence (BI) dashboards for contract profitability.

 How to choose a developer in Mesa